 In high school and college, I dressed to blend in.
-My desire to belong was so overpowering, that I simply followed the flock, paying absolutely no heed to what I actually liked or what looked good on my bod.
-I was invisible back then, and that’s exactly what I wanted.
 As someone who caught a lot of flak for being an overachieving, chubby, socially awkward kid, I wanted nothing more than to sink right into the wallpaper.
 And I dressed for camouflage.

 Even now – when style has become one of my main passions – I can understand the urge to disappear, stylistically.
 As someone who struggles with anxiety, I often feel withdrawn and shy, and just want to be left the hell alone.
 And, like my coworker, I know exactly how to dress to draw minimal attention to myself.
 I can be invisible, and sometimes I am.

-But that’s not the everyday me.
-The happy, healthy, curious, passionate, smart, capable me wants to be noticed, wants to express my tastes and highlight my beauty with fabulous clothes, wants to reflect outward what I carry within.
+But more often, I want to express my tastes and highlight my beauty with fabulous clothes, want to reflect outward what I carry within.
 Does that take a lot more energy, forethought, and a bit of bravery?
 For sure.
 Do I run the risk of drawing snickers or nasty jabs when I dress to be seen?
 I do, indeed.
 But personal experience has taught me that the risks are worth the rewards.

 Because very, VERY few people have the chutzpah to come right up to me and tell me I look awful.
 In fact, I can’t recall a single time.
 And even if they’re calling me a hot mess behind my back, I can quite cheerfully ignore that.
-I have no proof of such conversations, and rest happily knowing that anyone small-minded enough to waste energy criticizing my style isn’t worth one iota of my energy.
 So most of the attention I get when I dress to be seen is overwhelmingly positive.
 When I dress to express my inner drama queen, and when people see my playful confidence, they smile.
 It’s different, it’s interesting, it’s bold.
 And although most people don’t follow suit, many people long to.
 So they happily and vocally offer their excitement and praise.

 This is not to say that dressing in a non-flashy, non-attention-grabbing manner is bad or wrong in any way.
 Everyone has different dressing goals and different dressing comfort levels, and that’s completely fine.
 I mean, obviously.
 The only women I’d ask to reevaluate their dressing habits are those who feel like they’re suppressing their inner snazzy dressers.
-Completely quashing a long-held desire to dress boldy and brightly may leave you feeling downtrodden and resentful.
+Completely quashing a long-held desire to dress boldly and brightly may leave you feeling downtrodden and resentful.
 Not to mention lost.
-If you’re dressing to fit in with a peer group – leaving no room AT ALL for self-expression – then who the heck are you, anyway?
-Yourself, or someone else’s version of yourself?
+If you’re dressing to fit in with a peer group – leaving no room AT ALL for self-expression – then are you yourself, or someone else’s version of yourself?

 Transitioning into a more visible stylistic persona can be scary, but it needn’t cause abject terror.
 If you dress in jeans and hoodies one week, pencil skirts and pearls the next, people will wonder.
 And they’ll comment, and it’ll be awkward.
 But there are plenty of ways to ease into the look your inner self yearns to sport.
 Many of them are tucked into this post, but I’ll highlight a few of my faves:

-- Amass pieces and tools that contribute to your look, but deploy them in small enough amounts that it feels like your little secret.
+- Amass pieces and tools that contribute to your look, but wear them in small enough amounts that it feels like your little secret.

 - Talk to a select few people about why dressing this way is important, so that you have some understanding allies.